ashleymaeconard/arduino-cssi/README.md

 ============================
 Tutorials and code for the four workshop project options.

-Die FIXME
+Die
 -----------
-The purpose of this project is to simulate a traffic light by programming times LED lights
+The purpose of this project is to simulate a six sided die by programming six different LED lights

-1. Set up your hardware.
+1. Set up your hardware
+2. Connect ground wire to blue bus
+3. Connect pins 8-13 to the positive ends of the LEDs
+4. Use 270 ohm resistors to connect the negative ends to ground
-2. We must set our color LED lights to a specific pin in the Arduino.
-The red light will be set to pin 10, the blue light (which we will pretend is yellow) is set to pin 11, and so on.
-We will also set time in between each consecutive light blink.
+5. We must set our LED lights to specific pins in the Arduino.
+One LED will be set to pin 8, one LED is set to pin 9,	and so on.
-3. Next we will set up the main body of our loop, the part of the code which the Arduino will continuously execute.
-In our program we have 4 different states:
+6. Next we will set up the main body of die.
-    * Case #1: Just the yellow pin is on
+    * Case #1: Just the first pin is on
-    * Case #2: Just the green pin is on
+    * Case #2: Just the first two pins are on
-    * Case #3: Just the red pin is on
+    * Case #3: Just the first three pins are on
+    * Case #4: The first four pins are on
+    * Case #5: The first five pins are on
-    * Default case: None of the pins are on
+    * Case #6: All the pins are on
-4. The command for turning a light on is: `digitalWrite(yellowPin, HIGH)`,and the command for turning it off is: `digitalWrite(yellowPin, LOW)`.
-Remember that you will have to turn off each light after it is turned on!
+7. The command for turning a light on is: `digitalWrite(pin1, HIGH)`,and the command for turning it off is: `digitalWrite(pin2, LOW)`.
-5. Make the program loop through the 4 cases over and over my using modular (clock) arithmetic.
+8. Press the reset button every time you wish to reroll the dice.

 Distance Detection
 ------------------